lyteword/chspurgeon-tod/volume-3/psalm-72.md

 **HERE ENDETH THE SECOND BOOK OF THE PSALMS.**&nbsp;

-## WORK UPON THE SEVENTY-SECOND PSALM
+## Works Upon The Seventy-Second Psalm

 In CHANDLER'S&nbsp;*Life of David,*&nbsp;Vol. 2, pp. 440-44, there is an Exposition of this Psalm.